 Rainbow Hospice: A Community of Tradition

 Rainbow Hospice and Palliative Care is a registered 501(c)(3) charitable organization that provides comfort and dignity for individuals at the end of their lives.
 We are proud to be among the oldest and largest of the non-profit organizations serving Chicagoland.
 Our organization extends that comfort to support bereaved loved ones of Rainbow Hospice patients and others in the greater Chicago community.
-Rainbow Hospice serves residents of Cook, Lake, McHenry, Kane, DuPage and Will Counties.
+Rainbow Hospice serves residents of Cook, DuPage, Kane, Lake, McHenry, Will and Champaign counties.

 Through its services, staff, volunteers, bereavement programs and LIFE Institute for Learning, Rainbow Hospice offers support that enables people to live with dignity and hope while coping with loss and the end of life.

 Rainbow Hospice has been accredited by the Community Health Accreditation Program (CHAP) — the independent, non-profit accrediting body for community-based health organization — since 2006.
 This voluntary accreditation process assures patients and the community that Rainbow Hospice exceeds the highest standards in home health care.